Skip to Content

 US-Mexico Border

-Most visitors cross the border either on foot or in a car from California.
+Tijuana is located right on the border of Mexico and the United States, in the Mexican state of Baja California in Northern Mexico.
+Most visitors cross the border either on foot or in a car from San Diego, California.
 This part of the trip is completely safe.
-The Mexican immigration officials are professional.
+The Mexican authorities are professional.
 They will not try to scam you or solicit a bribe when you enter the country.

 Taking a Taxi in Tijuana